 Home Made Shower Cleaner

 This basic shower cleaner is just as good (if not better) than most commercially available shop-bought shower cleaning products – which can be seriously expensive.
+This is a cheap and easy solution.
 It’s easy.
 Here’s how:

 - 1 cup white vinegar

 - 1 cup hot water